-Oct 9, 2013 — Journal editors would usually require researchers to disclose the genetic sequences needed to make a toxin that is the subject of a scientific paper.
-But the requirement was waived in the case of a new botulinum toxin because of the security risk.
+Oct 9, 2013 — Journals usually require researchers to reveal genetic sequences for a toxin that is the subject of a scientific paper.
+The requirement was waived for a new botulinum toxin because of security risks.

 Oct 2, 2013 — The fear of science run amok has been with us as long as the practice itself.
 But who decides what are the reasonable ethical boundaries for science?
 Commentator Marcelo Gleiser grabs ahold of this question and advises that blindly placing constraints on certain types of inquiry will not save us from Pandora's Box.
 We have to be smarter than that.